tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create to main versions of your codebase ! one that is dependednt on functions (functional programming) and another one that is dependent on objects (OOP)
 - Make a function in helpers for "response_object", (That can create responses objects)
 - USE 'PUT' and 'DELETE' instead of 'POST' in appropriate stiuations.
+- Organize your routes to be in different files of routes.py, with each file contains related routes
+- Understand what @appRoutes.after_request does
+- Understand what this does SESSION_PERMANENT=False
+SESSION_TYPE="filesystem"
+-
 ## models.py
 - Add indexes to databases to make querieas it faster
 - Make name in users table as first name and last name